 In your hosting provider end, they should provide enough support and security in their end.

-SiteGround cares your security and comes with SSL, SFTP and SSH access.
+SiteGround cares about your security and comes with SSL, SFTP and SSH access.
 They also use PHP 7 by default in their servers so it is a more secure version.
 They also monitor your traffic to block brute force attacks.

 Recently they have developed an anti-bot AI to protect websites from brute-force attacks.
 After the release of this system, it has worked efficiently.